 Brief History of the Tourbillon Watch

 Invented at the turn of the 18th century, the tourbillon watch was the creation of French watchmaker, Abraham-Louis Breguet.
-Due to gravitational forces, the escapement acts slightly different depending on its positioning.
+Due to gravitational forces, the escapement acts slightly differently depending on its positioning.
 If a watch is stuck in the same position for an extended period of time – say, held vertically in a pocket – the cumulative effect of gravity will alter its motion.
 For this reason, watches needed to be regulated regularly.

 Frustrated by this effect that gravity had on his watches, Breguet conjured a clever solution: place the escapement and balance wheel in a constantly rotating enclosure so that the natural wear of gravitational pull would be spread evenly.
 It wasn’t a perfect solution (some now argue it wasn’t a solution at all) but at the time, it was a unique, and lucrative, fix.